massclown/HalfSwordTrainerMod/README.md

 * No ability to un-glitch yourself (weapons stuck in slots, player body joints stuck in unnatural positions, etc.).
 Invulnerability helps, though.

 * No ability to fly (for jumping see above).

+* Possessing or un-possessing NPCs may leave them bugged.

 # FAQ